-This blog’s content was sourced from a webinar recorded on September 23, 2020 at 2PM ET/ 11AM PT with Presenters Kristin Amenson, Debbie Altham, Jeremy Centner and Joel Hatin, in partnership with Sikich LLP and Microsoft.
+This blog’s content was sourced from a webinar recorded on September 23, 2020 at 2PM ET/ 11AM PT with Presenters Kristin Amenson, Debbie Altham and Jeremy Centner, in partnership with Sikich LLP and Microsoft.

-, we discussed building supply chain resilience by meeting challenges with digital transformation.
+In our previous post, we discussed building supply chain resilience by meeting challenges with digital transformation.
 Now we’re going to take those major market trends and look at how manufacturers can meet them head on with some real tangible solutions out of the Microsoft solutions stack.
 First, we’re going to look at supply chain visibility, and we’re going to talk about the ways manufacturers can get the visibility they need to produce better forecasts.
-The next area we’re going to talk about, and it’s really hard given this current environment not to talk about it, is building resilience by empowering your remote workforce
+The next area we’re going to talk about, and it’s really hard given this current environment not to talk about it, is building resilience by empowering your remote workforce.

 Supply Chain Visibility

 How do you build resilience through improved forecasting by using the tools that help with supply side, operational side, and demand side visibility?
 Before we really dig in, I don’t want to ignore the obvious.
 When we’re talking about supply chain visibility, there is a piece here that’s really important, and that’s the ability for you, as manufacturers, to be able to share with your vendors and suppliers things like your purchasing plans.
 Of course, a lot of people sit back and go, “Well, you know, I don’t really want to share them.
 It’s telling them things I don’t want them to know, or I’m not confident enough in my data to share them.”